-Figure 108.
-The precision of this information helps to monitor the quality of natural feeding practices at the institution and to correct the situations that interfere with good practices.
+The precision of this information helps to monitor the quality of natural feeding practices at the institution and to correct the Feeding upon discharge situations that interfere with good practices.

-OBJECTIVEPrevent severe tuberculosis in the infantACTIVITYBCG immunization at birth
+Prevent severe tuberculosis in the infant BCG immunization at birth

-Figure 109.
+Figure 110.
 PCR fragment.
 BCG vaccination The reduction of tuberculosis in the population is the result of the implementation of a set of hygiene and preventive measures, early detection and therapy of the cases confirmed.